whyisjake/Employee-Portfolio/README.md

 I embrace failure because the only way to avoid failure is to do nothing, which means never trying, that leads into never succeeding.
 Failure is just another opportunity to learn and stay humbled.

-**Favorite Quote:**

-“Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid” ~ Unknown

-**My Favorite Fortune Cookie Fortune:**

-The mightiest oak in the forest was just a little nut that stood its ground

 ## What You Can Expect From Me

-- **Honesty** - Never ask a question if you aren’t expecting an honest answer in a very raw form.
-- **Transparency** - I don’t play games and I don’t hide things.
-You should never have to read between the lines of what I’m saying.
+- **Life/Work Balance** - Understanding that this a job.
+I will always give priorirty to family, and while there might be late nights, or work on the weekend, that shouldn't be the expectation.
+- **Honesty** - I will be honest, but I might be guarded at the same time.
+When you are employee, you are at a power imbalance with a manager, and that needs to be understood.
-- **Encouragement** - I want to see you grow and be fearless
+- **Encouragement** - I want to see you as a manager grow and be fearless, and I want you empowering me as an employee.
 - **Open Door, Open mind, Open heart** - You can come to me exactly as you are, not even as your best self.
-We are all trying to get through life the best way we know how, and none of us have a manual
+We are all trying to get through life the best way we know how, and none of us have a manual.

-## What I Expect of You
+## What I Expect of Managers

 - Know what you don’t know
 - Be open, honest, direct